andrewbridge/bbssg/src/content/another-page.md

 Non-home pages are nested to enable pretty `/another-page/` URLs.

 Also note that the H1 for this page has been used as the page title.

+## Section anchor

+As with many markdown generators, headings are given anchor ids to enable deep linking.